Taha-Ahmed-Yehia/Taha-Ahmed-Yehia/README.md

-- 👋 Hi, I'm Taha Ahmed a software developer and programming lover.
+- 👋 Hi, I'm Taha Ahmed a software developer who loves programming and have a lot of curiosity about anything and i like self learning.
 - 👀 I’m interested in a lot of things but some of them is cross-platform programming and create applications and games
-- 🌱 I'm currently looking for a job, here is my LinkidIn: https://www.linkedin.com/in/taha-ahmed-49b952247/
+- 💞️ I’m looking for a job, here is my [LinkedIn](https://www.linkedin.com/in/taha-ahmed-49b952247/).
-- 💞️ I’m looking to collaborate on create new solutions
 - 📫 You can reach me by Email: tahaahmedyehia2019@gmail.com or by my personal phone no.: +201121533681